pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 How many rows does Malasya have?
 Answer: 1. -column: `q_rows=1` How many positive cases does Malasya have?
 Answer: 1 -column: `sum_target=1`

-Since the sample cannot be increased thus see if this proportion keeps high, it will contribute to **overfit** and bias the predictive model.
+Since the sample cannot be increased see if this proportion stays high, it will contribute to **overfit** and create a bias on the predictive model.

 How about `Mexico`?
-2 out of 3 have flu... it seems still low.
-However `Uruguay` has 17.3% of likelihood -11 out of 63 cases- and these 63 cases represents almost 7% of total population (`perc_row=0.069`), well this ratio seems more credible.
+2 out of 3 have flu... it still seems low.
+However `Uruguay` has 17.3% likelihood -11 out of 63 cases- and these 63 cases represents almost 7% of total population (`perc_row=0.069`), this ratio seems more credible.

 Next there are some ideas to treat this: